go-oidfed/lighthouse/docs/config/endpoints.md

 The `path` option is used to set the url path under which the Entity Collection Endpoint is available.
 Unless `url` is not set the full external url will be `<entity_id><path>`.

-If `path` is not set, LightHouse will not provide a Entity Collection Endpoint.
+If `path` is not set, LightHouse will not provide an Entity Collection Endpoint.
 To include an external Entity Collection Endpoint in the Federation Metadata in the Entity Configuration set `url`.

 ### `url`